slatedocs/slate/source/index.html.md

 ### Get Payment URL for your business
 ![Signup for Trial](images/img_signup.png)

-1. Register for a unique payment URL here: [https://business.oyindonesia.com/oybayar](https://www.oyindonesia.com/oybayar)
+1. Register for a unique payment URL here: [https://business.oyindonesia.com/register](https://business.oyindonesia.com/register)
 2. You will receive an email containing a unique payment URL for *trial version* of the checkout page.
 From here, you can immediately start the integration.

 <aside class="warning">
-Limitation of OY!
-Bayar (Trial Version)
+Limitation of Payment Checkout (Trial Version)
 </aside>

 Payment URL for the *trial version* will have several limitations, including: